Quick start

 }

-must contain a pearlite expression returning a boolean.
+proof_assertmust contain a pearlite expression returning a boolean.

 Trusted

-marker lets Creusot trust the implementation and specs.
+The trusted marker lets Creusot trust the implementation and specs.

-More specifically, you can put #[trusted]
+More specifically, you can put #[trusted] on a function like the following:

 #[trusted]